faroos3/Steve_GANson/README.md

 # Progress
 So, Will and I did our homework and volunteered at the event respectively instead of actually doing our project.
 We decided we'd do the project on our own time!

+We spent A LOT of time researching, because this was a little harder than we thought it would be to get done in ~2 hours.
+Found some really nice resources, learned what Keras was, and found a lot of examples to go off of.
+Hooray!